meatball133/crystal/exercises/concept-wip/arys-amazing-lasagna/.docs/hints.md

 - You need to define a [constant][constants] that should contain the [integer][integers] value specified in the recipe.
 - The constant needs to be defined in the `Lasagna` [class][classes].
+- It needs to be defined outside of a method.

 ## 2. Calculate the remaining oven time in minutes